Refinitiv/refinitiv-ui/documents/src/pages/utils/cache.md

 The utility provides an alternative way to store data locally in browser.
 LocalCache is high level class that wraps the selected storage to be asynchronous api.
 The class requires a string as a name of the cache.
 And storage options can be set as config.
 The storages has a list of support as below:

-- localstorage : key-value storage, string is only supported value type, but 5MB limit at one site
+- localstorage : simple and fast, but 5MB limit at one site
-- indexeddb : low-level storage, not limited to type string, store size up to 2GB
+- indexeddb : low-level storage, store size up to 2GB

 LocalCache defines localstorage by default.
 Here is a common use.